College of Arts & Sciences

 Additional Requirements

 Departments within the College have policies on the grade level of acceptable work that may be applied towards the major or minor.
 All College of Arts and Sciences majors must take general electives to reach the 120 semester hour requirement.
 At least 9 semester hours of the major must be at the 400 level or above.
 All students must have a capstone experience.
-In addition to the number of hours there is a requirement of at least a C average in courses counted toward the major and also in courses counted toward the minor for all students majoring in Biology, Chemistry, Computer and Information Sciences, Mathematics, Physics.
+In addition to the number of hours there is a requirement of at least a C average in courses counted toward the major and also in courses counted toward the minor for all students majoring in Biology and Chemistry.
 At least one-third of the hours in both the major and minor must be completed at UAB, and at least a C average must be maintained in these courses.

 Requirements for students majoring or minoring in Political Science, International Studies, Psychology, Social Work, Sociology: courses counted toward one major or minor may not be applied to meet the requirements of another major or minor; credit will be allowed for job-training instructional programs that have been evaluated and approved by an agency of the American Council on Education, or comparable evaluating agency, and when the work in question is germane to the student’s program.